terrytosh/Whiz-Quiz/README.md

 ## Initial Setup and Execution

 In order to run this website on your local machine.
-Please follow the instructions outlines below.
+Please follow the instructions outlined below.
-Make sure to have Python
+Make sure to have Python installed on your machine.
+This can be verified in the command prompt with:
+> python --version

+If Python is not installed, navigate to ***https://www.python.org/downloads/*** and install it.

-> Clone the repository on your system using git clone
+First, clone the repository on your system using git clone.

 Now, we must set up the virtual environment.
 In the project directory:
 > py -3 -m venv venv

 > .\venv\Scripts\activate

 The virtual environment is now properly setup.